-The Blues renew their fierce rivalry with the Spanish giants this week, the fifth season out of the last eight that the sides have squared off in the competition, and in the most recent three year ago, Drogba was handed a three-match ban for a foul-mouthed tirade against the referee.
+The Blues renew their fierce rivalry with the Spanish giants this week, the fifth season out of the last eight that the sides have squared off in Europe's premier club competition.
+Most of those clashes have been dogged by controversy, none more so than the most recent at the same stage of the Champions League three years ago.